 Your temporary total disability benefits may be reassessed once you reach MMI.
 If you can return to work in some capacity, these benefits might be reduced or terminated.
 However, if you cannot return to your previous employment, you may qualify for partial or permanent total disability benefits, depending on your work restrictions and earning capacity.

 If your work injury has resulted in permanent impairment, reaching MMI typically triggers an impairment rating evaluation (IRE).
-This assessment determines the percentage of whole-body impairment resulting from your work injury.
+This assessment determines the percentage of whole-body impairment resulting from your work injury, and must be carried out by a Pennsylvania Workers’ Compensation Bureau approved IRE physician.
 Under Pennsylvania law, an impairment rating of less than 35% can limit your wage loss benefits to 500 weeks, making this evaluation critically important to your long-term financial security.

-Disputed MMI Determinations in Scranton Workers’ Compensation Cases
+What Are Disputed MMI Determinations in Scranton Workers’ Compensation Cases?

 Maximum Medical Improvement determinations frequently become a point of contention in workers’ compensation cases.
 Insurance companies often push for early MMI declarations to limit their financial liability, while injured workers may feel their recovery is still progressing.
 These disputes can significantly impact your benefits and future medical care.